fmi-basel/gliberal-scMultipleX/README.md

 Unless otherwise stated in each individual module, all scMultipleX components are released according to a BSD 3-Clause License, and Copyright is with Friedrich Miescher Institute for Biomedical Research.

-Point-cloud based multiplexed linking is built on [PlatyMatch](https://github.com/juglab/PlatyMatch) ([DOI](https://doi.org/10.1007/978-3-030-66415-2_30)) by Manan Lalit in the Florian Jug lab at the Human Technopole, Italy.
+Point-cloud based multiplexed linking is built on [PlatyMatch](https://github.com/juglab/PlatyMatch) ([DOI](https://doi.org/10.1007/978-3-030-66415-2_30)) by Manan Lalit.

+Warpfield registration is based on [Warpfield](https://github.com/danionella/warpfield/tree/main) ([DOI](https://doi.org/10.1038/s41467-023-43741-x)).

+Spherical harmonic computation is based on [aisc-shparam](https://github.com/AllenCell/aics-shparam).